FREE SHIPPING ON ORDERS OVER $20 - FREE HEALTHY SNACK WITH EVERY PURCHASE

 Iron deficiency typically occurs when a person doesn't get enough iron in their diet, or from blood loss (injury, surgery, or female reproductive cycles).

-In some cases, there are hidden sources of iron loss such as sweating (not a major cause but doesn't help) and in the gut during intense exercise (some bleeding occurs in the gut with intense, long term exercise).
-Other causes include urinary iron loss and exercise induced hemolysis (red blood cell damage due to repetive force).
+In some cases, there are hidden sources of iron loss such as sweating (not a major cause but it doesn't help) and in the gut during intense exercise (some bleeding occurs in the gut with intense, long term exercise).
+Other causes include urinary iron loss and exercise induced hemolysis (red blood cell damage due to repetitive force).
+All of these are minor, but persistent avenues of iron loss and they can compound over time.

-Lastly, undiagnosed gluten sensitivity can be a reason why a person has low iron or chronic anemia without explanation.
+Undiagnosed gluten sensitivity or celiac disease can be a reason why a person has low iron or chronic anemia without explanation.